 NEPA Requires Environmental Impact Statements

 NEPA requires Federal agencies to assess the effects of major federal actions that would significantly affect the human environment.
 NEPA encourages public participation, transparency, and accountability to improve decision making.
 In NEPA, the human environment is broadly defined to include aesthetic, ecologic, historic, social, cumulative and indirect.
 Environmental Assessments (EAs) and Environmental Impact Statements (EISs), are typically required from all Federal agencies with NEPA.
 The EPA is charged with reviewing the Environmental Impact Statements and to comment on their adequacy and acceptability.
 The EPA has reviewed reports and prepared policies on a number of issues through the NEPA process.
-These include air quality, *children’s health, *energy efficiency, *environmental justice, *fishery management, *grazing, *health impact assessment, pollution prevention
+These include air quality, *children’s health, *energy efficiency, *environmental justice, *fishery management, *grazing, *health impact assessment, pollution prevention.
+It could be argued that the next generation of 5G “small cell” telecommunications currently being deployed has not had proper NEPA review.

 The NEPA Process